Makkah87/AkumaMG/ReadMe.txt

 --Gou Shoryuken is unblockable in the air.
 Make your opponents fear thoughtless jumpins! >=D --Hold Start at the select screen to select Shin Akuma.
 --Akuma and Shin, especially, are glass cannons.
 Stay out of your opponents reach!
+--Shin Akuma is faster and hits considerably harder than his regular form.
 --Whiffing or failing to hit deep with Messatsu Gou Shoryu is not in your best interest.

 Credits